abhinavpbabu/CloudPy/readme.md

 Hey, this is the old version.
-the updated version is named "runwith.cloud" and can be accessed at https://github.com/thesophile/runwith.cloud.git and the website will be available at [runwith.cloud](runwith.cloud)
+the updated version is named "runwith.cloud" and can be accessed at https://github.com/abhinavpbabu/runwith.cloud.git (Now **temporarily** at https://github.com/thesophile/runwith.cloud.git) and the website will be available at [runwith.cloud](runwith.cloud)

 # CloudPy